SublimeText/LaTeXTools/README.markdown

 <br>

 On **Windows**, both MikTeX and TeXlive are supported.
 You must be running a current (>=1.4) version of the Sumatra PDF previewer.
-Install these as usual; then, add the SumatraPDF directory to your PATH (this requirement will be removed at some point).
+Install these as usual; then, add the SumatraPDF directory to your PATH or set the `sumatra` command in the `windows` platform setting.

 You now need to set up inverse search in Sumatra PDF.
 However, the GUI for doing this is hidden in Sumatra until you open a PDF file that has actual synchronization information (that is, an associated `.synctex.gz` file): see [here](http://forums.fofou.org/sumatrapdf/topic?id=2026321).
 If you have one such file, then open it, go to Settings|Options, and enter `"C:\Program Files\Sublime Text 2\sublime_text.exe" "%f:%l"` for ST2, and `"C:\Program Files\Sublime Text 3\sublime_text.exe" "%f:%l"` for ST3, as the inverse-search command line (in the text-entry field at the bottom of the options dialog).
 If you don't already have a file with sync information, you can easily create one: compile any LaTex file you already have (or create a new one) with `pdflatex -synctex=1 <file.tex>`, and then open the resulting PDF file in SumatraPDF.